-What is Hardware and Software Security?
+What is Cybersecurity Hardware and Software Security?

 Protecting business data is a prime business initiative and many companies have implemented leading cyber security software systems to protect company and customer data from all the different types of security threats.
 But is that enough?

-The security of all hardware and software components used in PC is called computer security.
+The security of all cybersecurity hardware and software components used in PC is called computer security.
 A significant amount of information now exists on computers.
 Individual computers and those systems that broadcast messages communicate with each other globally.
 In geographically-restricted local networks, they comprise billions of pages of graphics, texts, and other sources of information through the internet.

 What is Hardware Security?

-Hardware security is a form of security that secures machine and peripheral hardware from threats.
+Cybersecurity hardware is a form of security that secures machine and peripheral hardware from threats.
 It also uses Integrated Circuit, particularly manufactured to provide cryptographic functions and save from threats.
 It offers immunity from security holes and inherent vulnerabilities of the used OS.

 What is Software Security?